-Earlier this summer, I described How to rig a cruising spinnaker in 4 stingy stages.
-If you don’t have a spinnaker yet, or even if you do have one but you don’t want to raise it for a short run, your best option when sailing downwind is to set your sails “wing and wing.”
+In a previous article, I described How to rig a cruising spinnaker in 4 stingy stages.
+If you don’t have a spinnaker yet, or even if you do have one but you don’t want to raise it for short runs, one of your best options when sailing dead downwind is to set your sails “wing and wing.”
 That is, with your mainsail eased all the way out on one side of the boat and your headsail eased all the way out on the other side of the boat.
 With both sails catching as much wind as possible, you’ll achieve top speed.

 Before I get any further, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using these links.
 You can buy these products anywhere you like, of course.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.